eschulte/lisp-format/README.md

 Running the above and adding a .lisp-format file to the based of a git repository enables customization of the lisp-format behavior.

+Currently lisp-format only exports a single configuration variable which may be customized to control the handling of tabs characters in formatted code.
+See the documentation of *LISP-FORMAT-TAB-STOP* for details.

 [1] https://llvm.org/svn/llvm-project/cfe/trunk/tools/clang-format/git-clang-format

 [2] https://dx13.co.uk/articles/2015/4/3/Setting-up-git-clang-format.html